-Well… our legs are tired, our hearts are broken and we’re all oh so weary… but we’ve got to keep going… we’re almost there.
-Welcome to the 1970’s…
+Our legs are tired, our hearts are broken and we’re all oh so weary, but we’ve got to keep going… We’re almost there.
+Welcome to the 1970’s.

 #57: Sid And Nancy

-Review: The story of Sid Vicious and the Sex Pistols is in itself an interesting one… Here you have a band, put together by Malcolm Maclaren for the purpose of being awful.
+Review: The story of Sid Vicious and the Sex Pistols is in itself an interesting one.
+Here you have a band, put together by Malcolm Maclaren for the purposes of being awful.
 It’s a well known fact that Vicious couldn’t even play the bass when he joined up.
-However, this film essentially eschews all the interesting parts and charges headlong into the mythology by romantiscizing the turbulent relationship between Vicious and Annoying American groupie/ insane junkie Nancy Spungen.
+However, this film eschews all the interesting parts and charges headlong into the mythology by romanticising the turbulent relationship between Vicious and annoying American groupie/ insane junkie Nancy Spungen.
 And herein lies the problems.
-The Sex Pistols and everything before Sid met Nancy is either none existent or sidelined in favour of pursuing a plot point that really goes nowhere, does nothing and fizzles out long before it even starts.
+The Sex Pistols and everything before Sid met Nancy is either none existent or sidelined in favour of pursuing a plot point that goes nowhere, does nothing and fizzles out long before it even starts.

-As for the events in the film itself… well the framework is there but again its essentially ignored in favour of pandering to this stupid mythology.
-It essentially glamourizes what was a series of very dark events… two young people who were supposedly in love… (hmmm… Sid might have been head over heels but Nancy?
+As for the events in the film itself… The framework is there but again its essentially ignored in favour of pandering to this stupid mythology.
+It essentially glamorises what was a series of very dark events- Two young people who were supposedly in love… (Sid might have been head over heels but Nancy?
 Nah… I reckon she was one of them ‘overly attached girlfriend’ types and would have got bored of him sooner or later.)
 Two young people who were supposedly in love and spiralled into depravity.
-It’s not done with sympathy or any kind of way that treats the subject in the way it does… it essentially makes a mockery of everything.
+It’s not done with sympathy, it essentially makes a mockery of everything.

-And as for the way they portray Punk Rock itself?
-Again… it plays to the myth… The thing about punk is that it was never as bad as the elders of the time made it out to be.
-(Note: The same thing happened with early Rock N Roll… go figure.)
-The film treats every last punk as some sort of out of control anti-christ figure with nothing on their mind but destruction and anarchy… Theres even a bunch of school kids who smash a car in with hockey sticks… Like everything in 1977 was out of control… I’ve written about this time period and let me tell you, this film gets an awful lot wrong… which is unforgiveable since it was only made in the mid eighties… (Pushing at the front door of the boundary between ‘Social commentary’ and ‘History Film.’)
+And the way they portray Punk Rock itself?
+Again, it plays to the myth.
+The thing about punk is that it was never as bad as the elders of the time made it out to be.
+(Note: The same thing happened with early Rock N Roll, go figure.)
+The film treats every last punk as some sort of out of control anti-christ figure with nothing on their mind but destruction and anarchy.
+There’s even a bunch of school kids who smash a car in with hockey sticks, like everything in 1977 was out of control.
+I’ve written about this time period and let me tell you, this film gets an awful lot wrong, which is unforgiveable since it was only made in the mid eighties (pushing at the front door of the boundary between ‘Social commentary’ and ‘History Film.’)

-There is no plot either.
+There is no plot.
 The film goes nowhere.
-The characters don’t develop, the script is diabolical and as for the ending… ARGGHGHGHJGJHGJHGHJ!
-It swims in a seething pool of mediocrity and mythology… and that’s not a good thing.
+The characters don’t develop, the script is diabolical.
+It swims in a seething pool of mediocrity and mythology.

 Review: If you’re going to do a biopic of a musician from the not too distant past its only decent to try and go some of the way to getting it right.
-This film is exactly the opposite of the one above… a brilliant, thought provoking and well made film about the life of Joy Division frontman Ian Curtis, his struggles with epilepsy, depression and his eventual suicide at the age of 23.
+This film is exactly the opposite of the one above, a brilliant, thought provoking and well made film about the life of Joy Division frontman Ian Curtis, his struggles with epilepsy, depression and his eventual suicide at the age of twenty three.

 It’s also got some spectacular cinematography.
-It’s done in black and white but it’s done to spectacular effect by utilizing the shadows and the dark corners kind of like in a film noir.
-One particular scene near the end where Ian steps out of the shadows of a Kitchen as Deborah enters is particularly memorable and well done… as is the ending.
+It’s done in black and white but it’s done to spectacular effect by utilising the shadows and the dark corners kind of like in a film noir.
+One particular scene near the end where Ian steps out of the shadows of a kitchen as Deborah enters is particularly memorable and well done, as is the ending.

-The issue i have here is that the film seems to lag a bit towards the middle.
-It’s entertaining enough but the middle is just… i don’t know.
-It’s a little staid and lackluster if you know what i mean.
-The beginning and towards the end are alright… it’s just the middle that lets it down.
+The issue I have here is that the film seems to lag a bit towards the middle.
+It’s entertaining enough but the middle is just… I don’t know.
+It’s a little staid and lacklustre if you know what I mean.
+The beginning and towards the end are alright.
+It’s just the middle that lets it down.